Kidney Stones Chattanooga, TN

 What are kidney stones?

 A kidney stone is a solid formation of tiny mineral crystals that can develop in anywhere in the urinary tract, but most commonly in the kidneys.
 Kidneys filter blood and remove waste products from the body through the urine.
 When abnormally high levels of these minerals become concentrated they can create a stone.
 Everyone can form crystals in their urine, but not everyone goes on to form kidney stones.
 When these crystals remain small, they can be passed without pain.
-Also, stones formed in the kidney that do not the block the flow of urine usually do not cause symptoms.
+Also, stones formed in the kidney that do not block the flow of urine usually do not cause symptoms.
 But if they migrate into the ureters, and block the flow of urine, they may cause pain and blood in the urine.
 More serious issues associated with kidney stones can arise when a kidney stone blocks urinary flow and causes infection or kidney failure.

 Who is at risk for kidney stones?

-Kidney stones are more common in men than women.
+Kidney stones are more common in men than in women.
 Pregnant women can develop kidney stones.
 People can develop kidney stones almost at any age including children.

 What risk factors are included with kidney stones?